Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 ### A quick note on source code quality

-The function detectmotion() has Cognitive Complexity value of 33 well above the allowed 15 according to sonarlint and refactoring the function is recommended.
+The function detectmotion() has Cognitive Complexity value of 33 well above the allowed 15 according to sonarlint (Sonar Rules, n.d.) and refactoring the function is recommended.
 Also, the code seems to lack a consistent intuitive naming convention coupled with a sever lack of much needed comments.

 ### How a parking space status is determined